SaleemLab/LEDStimulation/README.md

 ## Firmware Architecture & Timer Configuration

 To achieve high-precision timing and smooth luminance gradients, the firmware directly manipulates the ATmega32u4 hardware timers.
+In future Timer3 may be configured similarly to Timer1 to allow for 3-channel stimulation (e.g. R,G,B), and Timer4 set for hardware interupt-based stimulus pacing.

 ### Timer1: High-Resolution PWM Generation
 Timer1 is configured for **16-bit Phase Correct PWM** to drive the LED channels without visible digital stepping.